alexmarchant/renderless-react/readme.md

 The ReverseReactComponent will let you build plain html and then hook a React component up to it.
 No JSX or render function.
 Just hook up your event callbacks like `onClick` using `data` attributes, and render dynamic text using curly braces `{}` like in JSX.

 ReverseReactComponent reads the DOM and builds out its own tree of React elements to match what it sees.
+Kinda like server rendering.

 ### Example